Home > Shop > Payment Products > Bullet-proof windows

 Installation guidance

-Bullet-proof windows should be installed by qualified professionals.
+Bullet-proof windows must be installed by qualified professionals.
 Correct anchoring, frame fixing and glazing integration are essential to ensure that the specified EN 1063 class is maintained in real-world conditions.

 FAQs